 Cristo Rey St. Martin College Prep is a Catholic co-educational college preparatory school.
 As a Cristo Rey Network school, education is made affordable through each student’s participation in the Corporate Internship Program.
 Students work five days a month at a corporate partner to offset the cost of her/his education.
 In turn, each student experiences a real workplace environment.

 Viatorians currently serving at CRSM: Associate James Thomas, board member, and Fr.
 John Milton, physics consultant.

 St. Thomas More Catholic Community was established in 1986 in response to the rapid population growth in Southern Nevada.
 The Clerics of St. Viator were invited by the local bishop to assume the direction of this new community which is the third Viatorian Parish in the Diocese of Las Vegas.

 Viatorians serving at St. Thomas More: Fr.
-Robert (Mick) Egan, Fr.
+Dan Nolan, Fr.
 Michael Keliher, Fr.
 Alan Syslo, Associate Juliann Dwyer, Associate Ken Rosania, and Deacon (Associate) Michael Underwood.

 St. Viator Catholic Community

 In 1954, the Viatorians were granted a parish of their own.
 St. Viator Parish, Las Vegas was first held in homes of parishioners, then a bank, and various other locations.
 In 1963, fifteen acres near Flamingo and Eastern streets were procured from the Bureau of Land Management in order for the church to be built.
 In 1977, a new church building was completed.
 Las Vegas continued to have a population explosion facilitating the need for a larger church to accommodate this growing population.
 On September 2, 1995 the first Mass was celebrated in the current building.